 The Legislative Assembly used "operator" rather than "owner" because an owner may not always have control over underground facilities.
-It made those in control of underground facilities responsible for subscribing to the OUNC and for marking facilities, not those who happen to have legal title to those facilities.\(^1\) Consistent with ORS 757.542(5), OUNC has further clarified the definition of "operator" to mean:
+It made those in control of underground facilities responsible for marking them, not those who happen to have legal title to those facilities.